 submit_request function is called to actually submit I/O requests to the block device.
 Once the I/O request is completed, the module must call spdk_bdev_io_complete().
 The I/O does not have to finish within the calling context of

 Block devices are considered virtual if they handle I/O requests by routing the I/O to other block devices.
 The canonical example would be a bdev module that implements RAID.
 Virtual bdevs are created in the same way as regular bdevs, but take one additional step.
-The module can look up the underlying bdevs it wishes to route I/O to using spdk_bdev_get_by_name(), where the string name is provided by the user in a configuration file or via an RPC.
+The module can look up the underlying bdevs it wishes to route I/O to using spdk_bdev_get_by_name(), where the string name is provided by the user via an RPC.
 The module then may proceed is normal by opening the bdev to obtain a descriptor, and creating I/O channels for the bdev (probably in response to the

 get_io_channel callback).
 The final step is to have the module use its open descriptor to call spdk_bdev_module_claim_bdev(), indicating that it is consuming the underlying bdev.
 This prevents other users from opening descriptors with write permissions.
 This effectively 'promotes' the descriptor to write-exclusive and is an operation only available to bdev modules.